 Concrete architecture is often associated with cold, dreary, heartless, foreboding, institutional buildings.
-This ancient building material, first used by the Romans, when used right can appear to be lighter than air.
+This ancient building material, first used by the Romans when used correctly, can appear to be lighter than air.
 Concrete buildings can welcome you to experience spaces in new ways.
-No other building material fuses form and function, with sculpture like qualities.
+No other building material fuses form and function, with sculpture-like qualities.

-Buildings that are cheifly constructed with concrete can be transformed into much more than just depressing factory buildings, warehouses or formed blocks used as housing foundations.
-In the right hands, the material has been used to create some of the worlds most amazing and iconic structures.
+Buildings that are chiefly constructed with concrete can be transformed into much more than just depressing factory buildings, warehouses or formed blocks used as housing foundations.
+In the right hands, the material has been used to create some of the world’s most amazing and iconic structures.
 Here are a few concrete buildings from the Salk Institute in California to the Los Manantiales Restaurant in Mexico.
-These are just a few examples of how concrete has been used to the betterment of architecture design.
+These are just a few examples of how concrete has been used for the betterment of architectural design.

 Concrete you can mold, you can press into it – after all, you haven’t any straight lines in your body.
 Why should we have straight lines in our architecture?
 You’d be surprised when you go into a room that has no straight line – how marvelous it is that you can feel the walls talking back to you, as it were.

 Famous Concrete Structures

 Here I am spinning in the now dry, due to damming and farm irrigation, Zayandeh River in Isfahan, Iran.
 The swan boats, sleeping, waiting for the next waters to wake them up.
 The Si-o-se-pol bridge, longing for its purpose, appears in the background of my spin.
 People have lived on the banks of the Zayandeh…